 Please Note: The carat weight listed on the website for pairs is the combined total weight of the two gemstones.

 Aquamarines are mined in various locations around the world.
-All origins produce high and low quality gemstones.
+All origins produce both high and low quality gemstones.
 The origin of the aquamarines can have an impact on its value, primarily in the higher quality.
-Low quality aquamarines will not receive a premium even though they are mined from a rare and prestigious origin.
+Low quality aquamarines will not receive a premium even if they are mined from a rare and prestigious origin.

 Aquamarines from desired mines such as Brazil will carry a premium over aquamarines from other origins.
 Brazilian aquamarines, especially those from Minas Gerais, are particularly sought-after for their historical mines, excellent transparency, and incredible size.
 The premium grows as the quality and size/weight of a gemstone increases.
 For most customers origin should not factor into the decision making process.
 All origins produce low, medium and high quality gemstones.
 It is more important to find the quality of the gemstone you want than the origin.